subzero5544/preset-search/README.md

-# preset-search
+Hey everyone!
+Here's a cool extension I made. basically it just allows you to search through presets easily, i have always wanted something like this so here you go why not share it.

-hey there here is just a simple preset search function that i have wanted for a while so why not make it an extension
+Below are some simple screenshots to show how to install it, just in case you're not familiar with extensions. also below are some examples of how it works.